Kashmir Backgrounder

 Mohamad Junaid

 Mohamad Junaid grew up in Kashmir in the 1990s and witnessed the rise of resistance against Indian rule.
-He has written on Kashmir in various newspapers and magazines and is a contributor to the book Until My Freedom Has Come.
-He is a graduate student in anthropology at the City University of New York and he teaches at Lehman College.
+He has written on Kashmir in various newspapers and magazines and is a contributor to Until My Freedom Has Come, Of Occupation and Resistance and Kashmiri Futures.
+He teaches at the Massachusetts College of Liberal Arts.

 Pankaj Mishra